ldynia/workshop-containerized/readme.md

    25     0 root     S     1532   0%   5   0% sh
 ```

-Notice, that only few processes are running inside our container (Alpine Linux).
+Notice that only few processes are running inside our container (Alpine Linux).
 It's because container's processes are isolated from the system processes.

 ## Docker Image - Part II - Dockerfile

 Going back to our `fsa-analyzer`.
-Suddenly, we discovered that our program is the _"real deal"_ scientists love it, a monk opened a champaign and, a vegan ate his first steak. ([Leeroy Jenkins!!!!](https://www.youtube.com/watch?v=hooKVstzbz0)).
+Suddenly, we discovered that our program is the *"real deal"* scientists love it, a monk opened a champaign and, a vegan ate his first steak. ([Leeroy Jenkins!!!!](https://www.youtube.com/watch?v=hooKVstzbz0)).

-We decided to create our own image that will contain our `fsa-analyzer` program.
+We decided to create our own image and we will pack there our program.
 To make our program running we need 3 things.
 Source code (checked), operating system (checked -Alpine Linux), Python (not checked).

-To build an image you have to create a `Dockerfile` (blueprint).
-This file will contain set of instructions executed in order from beginning of the file to the end.
+To build an image you have to create a `Dockerfile` (the blueprint file).
+This file will contain set of instructions executed line by line from top to bottom.

-Crate `Dockerfile`
+Crate a `Dockerfile`

 ```
 user@machine:~/containerized-workshop$ touch Dockerfile